egeod/wacfews/content/_index.md

       css_class: "bg-gray-100 dark:bg-gray-900"
   - block: cta-card
     content:
-      title: The project is overseen by an independent environmental researcher.
-The objective of the initiative is twofold firstly, to raise awareness of coastal flooding, and secondly, to promote environmental resilience.
+      title: The objective of the initiative is twofold firstly, to raise awareness of coastal flooding, and secondly, to promote environmental resilience.
       text: Drawing on expertise in geospatial data, ocean modelling, and data science, the project combines open-access tools such as Copernicus Marine Services,Google Earth Engine, and Sentinel imagery to support equitable access to coastal risk information.
       button:
         text: "Learn More"